momothepikachu/listCards-by-Vue/README.md

 ## How to Run
 - clone or download this repo
-- in the folder, run $npm install
-- $npm json-server --watch db.json
+- inside the folder, run $npm install && json-server --watch db.json
 - $npm run serve